hackclub/hackclub/workshops/login_auth/README.md

   }
 });
 ```
-As you created two divisions in the HTML file, so you have to do something like a division with `login_div` ID to be displayed at the login page and a division with `user_div` ID to be displayed after the login page or when the user is signed-in.
+As you created two divisions in the HTML file, so you need to display division with ID `login_div` at the login page and a division with ID `user_div` after the login page or when the user is signed-in.

 So in the above code, you need to do make some changes